codyjedmunds/ai-evaluation-portfolio/README.md

 # AI Evaluation Portfolio

-Collection of documentation artifacts demonstrating evaluation design and operational judgment in LLM/RLHF pipelines.
+Collection of documentation artifacts demonstrating evaluation design, operational judgment, and incentive analysis in LLM/RLHF pipelines.

 - **llm-ambiguity-eval**: Qualitative framework for detecting failure modes under ambiguity and urgency (rubric, calibration, negative examples, comparisons).
-- **evaluator-qa-escalation-playbook**: Procedural guide for maintaining quality at scale — escalation logic, throughput trade-offs, and governance basics.
+- **evaluator-qa-escalation-playbook**: Procedural guidance for maintaining quality at scale — escalation logic, throughput trade-offs, and audit safety.
+- **evaluation-economics**: Incentive and cost analysis explaining why quality drift and false helpfulness persist in evaluation systems.

 ---

 ## Overview

-This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and operational decision-making** in large-scale LLM evaluation and quality assurance workflows.
+This repository contains a focused set of documentation artifacts demonstrating **human judgment, quality control, and decision-making under constraint** in large-scale LLM evaluation and quality assurance workflows.

 The emphasis is not on model training, prompt engineering, or automation, but on: